ibm-cloud-docs/key-protect/concepts/key-rotation.md

 ![The diagram shows a micro view the root key stack.](../images/root-key-stack_min.svg)

-After a rotation completes, the new root key material becomes available for protecting future data encryption keys (DEKs) with [envelope encryption](/docs/services/key-protect?topic=key-protect-envelope-encryption).
-Retired key material moves to the _Deactivated_ state, where it can only be used to unwrap and access older DEKs that aren't yet protected by the latest root key material.
-If {{site.data.keyword.keymanagementserviceshort}} detects that you're using retired root key material to unwrap an older DEK, the service automatically reencrypts the DEK and returns a wrapped data encryption key (WDEK) that's based on the latest root key material.
-Store and use the new WDEK for future unwrap operations, so you protect your DEKs with the latest root key material.

 To learn how to use the {{site.data.keyword.keymanagementserviceshort}} API to rotate your root keys, see [Rotating keys](/docs/services/key-protect?topic=key-protect-rotate-keys).
+{: tip}

+### Rewrapping data after rotating a key
+{: #rewrap-data-after-key-rotation}

+After a rotation completes, new root key material becomes available for protecting data encryption keys (DEKs) with [envelope encryption](/docs/services/key-protect?topic=key-protect-envelope-encryption).
+Retired root key material moves to the _Deactivated_ state, where it can only be used to unwrap and access older DEKs that aren't yet protected by the latest root key.

+To secure your envelope encryption workflow, [rewrap your DEKs](/docs/services/key-protect?topic=key-protect-rewrap-keys) after you rotate a root key so that your at-rest data is protected by the newest root key.
+Alternatively if {{site.data.keyword.keymanagementserviceshort}} detects that you're using retired root key material to unwrap a DEK, the service automatically reencrypts the DEK and returns a wrapped data encryption key (WDEK) that's based on the latest root key.
+Store and use the new WDEK for future unwrap operations that the DEKs are protected with the newest root key material.

+To learn how to use the {{site.data.keyword.keymanagementserviceshort}} API to rewrap data encryption keys, see [Rewrapping keys](/docs/services/key-protect?topic=key-protect-rewrap-keys).
+{: tip}

 ## Frequency of key rotation
 {: #rotation-frequency}